 Best suited to platforms offering fast onboarding, simpler workflows, and predictable pricing.

-Value is driven by patient engagement tools, reporting support, and cost stability.
+Value is driven by reporting support, engagement tools, and cost stability.

-Scalability, performance at higher data volumes, and pricing that does not penalize growth are critical.
+Scalability, performance at higher data volumes, and pricing models that do not penalize expansion are critical.

 Scalability is often overlooked during EHR selection.

-Platforms with automation embedded into core workflows are generally better positioned to handle growth over time.
+Platforms with automation embedded into core workflows are generally better positioned to support long-term expansion.

-The key distinction is not whether an EHR uses AI, but whether AI is fundamental to how the system operates.
+The key distinction is not whether an EHR uses AI — but whether automation is fundamental to how the system operates.

-Many healthcare organizations cannot immediately replace legacy EHR systems due to cost, risk, or operational complexity.
-This is where SocialRoots.ai fits into the modern EHR ecosystem.
+Many healthcare organizations cannot immediately replace legacy EHR systems due to cost or operational complexity.

 SocialRoots.ai is an automation-driven healthcare suite designed to work alongside existing EHR platforms rather than replace them.
 It supports organizations through:

-If your EHR system works but operational workflows don't, evaluating an automation-first interoperability layer may be a practical next step before committing to another large-scale EHR transition.
+If your EHR system functions but operational workflows remain fragmented, evaluating an automation-first interoperability layer may be a practical next step.